lucasxlu/XCloud/README.md

 4. activate Python Web environment: ```source ~/pyWeb/bin/activate pyWeb```
 5. start django server: ```python3 manage.py runserver 0.0.0.0:8001```
 6. open your browser and visit welcome page: ```http://www.lucasx.top:8001/index```

+In order to construct a more efficient inference engine, it is highly recommended to use [TensorRT](https://docs.nvidia.com/deeplearning/sdk/tensorrt-archived/tensorrt-515/tensorrt-install-guide/index.html).
+The installation is listed as follows:
+1. Download installation package from NVIDIA official websites.
+I use ``.deb`` in this project.
+2. Add nvcc to you PATH: ``export PATH=/usr/local/cuda/bin/nvcc:$PATH``
+3. Install pyCUDA: ``pip3 install 'pycuda>=2017.1.1'``

 ![index](index.png)